spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Overview

-You can deploy a VM using Palette's out-of-the-box templates or templates that your organization's administrator provides.
+You can deploy a virtual machine (VM) using Palette's out-of-the-box templates or templates that your organization's administrator provides.

 # Prerequisites

-- Configured Spectro VM Dashboard applied to your cluster.
+- Configured Spectro VM Dashboard profile applied to your cluster.

     Review [Create Spectro VM Dashboard Profile](/vm-management/vm-packs-profiles/create-vm-dashboard-profile) to configure the dashboard.
 To learn how to access the dashboard, refer to [Enable Spectro VM Dashboard](/vm-management/vm-packs-profiles/enable-vm-dashboard).

 # Deploy VM from a Template

-These steps will guide you to deploy a Virtual Machine (VM) from an out-of-the-box VM template.
+These steps will help guide you to deploy a VM from an out-of-the-box VM template.

 <br />